danburkert/honeycomb/README.md

 **Configure Honeycomb**

-Honeycomb reads its application configuration from the `honeycomb.xml` file that is located in the top level of the install binary.
+Honeycomb reads its application configuration from the file `honeycomb.xml` that is located in the top level of the install binary.

-* If using the HBase backend, add the following to the `hbase-site.xml` on each HBase region server and restart the region server:
+* If using the HBase backend, add the following to each file `hbase-site.xml` on each HBase region server and restart the region servers:

 ```XML
   <property>